 For hosting, I recommend Bluehost as they have specific packages for WordPress as well as great customer service and easy transfer if you already have a site.
 Click here to check out the Bluehost options.

-Growing a list of fans who want to buy your book is probably the number 1 long term marketing tactic for authors and all businesses.
-I’ve been using Aweber for years and it’s been consistently good.
-Mailchimp is an alternative.
+Growing a list of fans who want to buy your book is probably the number 1 long term marketing tactic for authors.
 For the best advice on growing your email list, check out the free video training series on finding your first 10,000 readers from Nick Stephenson.

-You can get free themes for WordPress but I prefer to pay for SEO optimized layouts.
+You can get free themes for WordPress but I prefer to pay for mobile and SEO optimized layouts.
 My current theme is Beautiful Pro for TheCreativePenn.com and Author Pro for JFPenn.com

 For productivity and health